jgoux/preview-environments-per-pull-request-using-aws-cdk-and-github-actions/README.md

 ## Github Deployments API

-Github as dedicated UIs and status integration when deploying code in a repository.
+Github has dedicated UIs and status integration when deploying code in a repository.
 It's pretty deep in their [REST API](https://docs.github.com/en/rest/reference/repos#deployments) and I didn't notice a lot of adoption for this feature.

 I see a lot of benefits using it :
 - Having nice feedbacks directly in the Pull Request about the status of the current deployment.